U.S. flag

 Disease or Syndrome

-Hereditary angioedema-8 (HAE8) is an autosomal dominant disorder characterized clinically by recurrent and self-limited episodes of localised edema in various organs, including the face, tongue, larynx, and extremities.
+Hereditary angioedema-8 (HAE8) is an autosomal dominant disorder characterized clinically by recurrent and self-limited episodes of localized edema in various organs, including the face, tongue, larynx, and extremities.
 In rare cases, swelling of the tongue or larynx can lead to airway obstruction.
 Abdominal attacks may also occur, resulting in abdominal pain, vomiting, and diarrhea.
 The disorder results from enhanced vascular permeability (summary by Bork et al., 2021).
 For a discussion of genetic heterogeneity of HAE, see 106100.

 Professional guidelines